noborus/noborus.github.io/content/ov/memory.en.md

 ### Regular file

 `ov` is managed by dividing it into Chunks for each ChunkSize (10,000) lines.
 For example, a file with 73210 lines is divided into 7 chunks.
-Chunk

 ![file memory management](../ov-file-mem.png)